DeepIM: Deep Iterative Matching for 6D Pose Estimation

 \subsection{Training Implementation Details}

 \paragraph{Training Parameters:} We use the pre-trained FlowNetSimple \citep{dosovitskiy2015flownet} to initialize the weights in our network.
 Weights of the new layers are randomly initialized, except for the additional weights in the first conv layer that deals with the input masks and the fully-connected layer that predicts the translation, which are initialized with zeros.
 Other than predicting the pose transformation, the network also predicts the optical flow and the foreground mask.
-Although including the two additional losses in training does not increase the pose estimation performance, we found that they help to make the training more stable.
+Including the two additional losses could slightly increase the pose estimation performance and make the training more stable.
 Specifically, we use the optical flow loss $L_\text{flow}$ as in FlowNet \citep{dosovitskiy2015flownet} and the sigmoid cross-entropy loss as the mask loss $L_\text{mask}$.
 Two deconvolutional blocks in FlowNet are inherited to produce the feature map used for the mask and the optical flow prediction, whose spatial scale is 0.0625.
 Two $1\times 1$ convolutional layers with output channel 1 (mask prediction) and 2 (flow prediction) are appended after this feature map.
 The predictions are then bilinearly up-sampled to the original image size ($480\times 640$) to compute losses.

 The overall loss is $L = \alpha L_\text{pose} + \beta L_\text{flow} + \gamma L_\text{mask}$, where we use $\alpha = 0.1$, $\beta = 0.25$, $\gamma = 0.03$ throughout the experiments (except some of our ablation studies).
 Each training batch contains 16 images.
 We train the network with 4 GPUs where each GPU processes 4 images.
-We generate 4 items for each image as described in Sec. \ref{sec:zoom}: two images and two masks.
+We generate 4 items for each image as described in Sec.~\ref{sec:zoom}: two images and two masks.
 The observed mask is randomly dilated with no more than 10 pixels to avoid over-fitting.